Best 9mm Magazine Speed Loader [Updated]

 ETS Tactical Speed Loader Review

-You never even have to touch the pistol ammunition itself.
-It will easily grab the bullets for you by sliding it along a tray of 9mm rounds in the provided grooves.
-All you do is load it up from the ammo box, insert the magazine loader in the bottom until it locks, and then push down the bullets into the magazine with a provided plunger.
+With its clever design, you never have to handle the pistol ammunition directly.
+Simply slide the loader along the tray of 9mm rounds in the provided grooves.
+Load it up from the ammo box, insert the magazine loader at the bottom until it locks, and then push the bullets into the magazine with the provided plunger.
+It’s super easy.

-It takes a little bit of strength to operate, but overall very simple.
-Again, this works with both a single stack magazine and a double stack magazines.
-Because you never have to force the bullets through the feed lips, it doesn’t have any danger of getting damaged.
+While it does require some strength to operate, it’s overall very simple.
+Again, it’s compatible with both single stack and double stack magazines.
+Since you don’t need to force the bullets through the feed lips, there’s no risk of damage.
 It is made of sturdy polymer here in the USA.
-It is one of our favorites.

 ETS Elite Loader Pros and Cons